-Old Town and Yu Gardens - The old town of Shanghai, where cobbled streets are lined with traditional shops selling herbal medicines, handicrafts, Chinese tea and a variety of tantalising snacks is the original centre of Shanghai and for decades was the seat of Chinese authority in Shanghai.
-The Yu Gardens is one of the most perfect examples of Chinese garden style.

-Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, goldfish-filled ponds and stunning, tranquil pavilions.
+Old Town and Yu Gardens - The old town of Shanghai, where cobbled streets are lined with traditional shops selling herbal medicines, handicrafts, Chinese tea and a variety of tantalising snacks, is the original centre of Shanghai and for decades was the seat of Chinese authority in Shanghai.
+The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
+Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, koi-filled ponds and stunning, tranquil pavilions.

-Silk Factory - The Silk Factory is an educational journey through the production of silk, one of China's most famous and luxurious materials.
+Silk Mill - An educational journey through the production of silk, one of China's most famous and luxurious materials.
 Learn about the use of silkworms and silk moths in its production; the manufacturing process; as well as silk's journey along the Silk Road which brought this product across Asia and Europe.

-Huangpu River Cruise - There is no better way to see the juxtaposition of eras in Shanghai than taking a cruise on the Huangpu River.
+Huangpu River Cruise - There is no better way to see the juxtaposition of eras in Shanghai's history than by taking a cruise on the Huangpu River.
 At night, the dazzling colours and lights from Pudong shine bright onto the more modest twilight of the Bund.

-Day 4: Zhujiajiao Meals: B, L, D
+Day 4: Zhujiajiao

-Today, drive approximately 1 hour to Zhujiajiao, one of Shanghai's sleepy water towns.
-Sightseeing here is leisurely and involves a couple of hours exploring on foot.
-Later, return to Shanghai and enjoy the ancient treasures of the Shanghai Museum before wandering around People's Square.
-Admire the magnificent colonial architecture along the Huangpu River with a stroll along the Bund.
+Today, drive approximately 1 hour to Zhujiajiao, to explore one of Shanghai's sleepy water towns.

+Later, admire the magnificent colonial architecture along the Huangpu River with a stroll along the Bund before visiting the bustling Nanjing Road.

+Sightseeing today involves a full day of touring with 3-4 hours on foot.